r3xth0r/Scientific-Project-Template/README.md

 In addition, generic `.gitignore` and `.Rproj` files are included.

 Remarks:
+- Please do not commit large data sets (small csv files are fine), reports, plots/images, spreadsheets etc. These should reside on a share.
 - Use [pre-commit](https://pre-commit.com/) hooks.
 A sample `.pre-commit-config.yaml` is provided.
 Run `pre-commit install` to install/set up the hooks specified in the configuration file.